lsieun/EnglishDictionary/vocabulary/s/sore.md

 - Plural:
 - Single:
 - Comparative:
-- Meaning: if a part of your body issore , it is painful, and often red, especially because of infection or because a muscle has been used too much
+- Meaning: if a part of your body is sore, it is painful, and often red, especially because of infection or because a muscle has been used too much
 - Chinese: （发炎）疼痛的；酸痛的
-- Tags:
+- Tags: medical, ailment, ill
 - Synonyms:
 - Antonyms:
 - Similar: